Someone trespassed onto a ranch, cut the manes of 20 horses. Why would they steal the hair?

-AUSTIN (KXAN) — Around 20 minutes from Austin’s bustling downtown, there is a tranquil farm home to chickens, a barn cat, goats and horses.
+Around 20 minutes from Austin’s bustling downtown, there is a tranquil farm home to chickens, a barn cat, goats and horses.
 People go there to take horseback riding lessons, hang out with some animals or just escape from the everyday hustle and bustle.
+KTLA’s sister station KXAN reports.

 But the tranquility of the space was disrupted last week, according to Kathy, who has run the horse stables for years and wanted to keep her last name private.